IanYangChina/DRL_Implementation/README.md

 ## DRL_Implementation
-##### Current status: under development
+##### Current status: minimal updates

 ### Introduction
 - This repository is a pytorch-based implementation of modern DRL algorithms, designed to be reusable for as many Gym-like training environments as possible
-- The package is under active development, use the latest version with caution
+- The package is mainly for my personal usage, however feel free to use it as you like.
 - It is recommended to use the [released version](https://github.com/IanYangChina/DRL_Implementation/tree/v1.1)
 - Understand more with the [Wiki!](https://github.com/IanYangChina/DRL_Implementation/wiki)
 - Tested environments: Gym, Pybullet-gym, Pybullet-multigoal-gym